 This two year course gives a working experience of the creative and technical skills necessary to work within the media industry.
 You will record and edit video and audio, producing pre-recorded material for programmes in what is termed post production.
-You will also produce live TV and radio whilst learning the skills of production management and working within the legal constraints of the industry.
-Added to this, an awareness of TV Graphics and new forms of distribution via internet technologies and interactive media.
+You will produce live TV and radio learning the skills of production management and working within the legal constraints of the industry.
+And, you will learn about TV graphics and new forms of distribution via internet technologies and interactive media.

 Live TV Studio Production;

 - Music Video Production;

 - Making TV Advertisements;

 - Pre-Production Techniques for Media Industry;

 - Graphics for Interactive Media;

 - Understanding the Media Industry.

 *These may be subject to change from year to year.